 I often get bombarded with questions from friends, acquaintances and strangers alike on various aspects of my religion.
 In this blog post, I will begin exploring the various facets to Judaism, focusing specifically on the ‘what’s’.
-This post is the first of three.
+This post is the first in a series of three looking at the various aspects of Judaism.

 For as long as I can remember, I have always been the recipient of numerous questions pertaining to various aspects of Judaism.